gravish-lab/website/content/research/fabrication.md

 +++

-Dynamic milliscale robots challenge current fabrication methods and thus new approaches are needed.
-We develop new design paradigms for micro-robots using laminate based fabrication methods, building up three-dimensional robots from layered laminates.
+Milliscale and microscale robots capable of dynamic and dexterous movement challenge current fabrication methods.
+We need new approaches to develop robots for operation at these scales.
+In the Gravish lab we are developing new design paradigms for micro-robots using laminate based fabrication methods, 3D printing concepts, and traditional machining, to fabricate new forms of microrobots.